AdmiralGhoster/ACE-Advanced-Medical-CSC-Edition/readme.md

+# The CSC edit

+this repo/fork is for the CSC Arma group and is an update to the upstream mod to make it compatable with Ace version 3.17 +

 The only changes made by this repository are with regards to ADV ACE-CPR.
 The other mods included here are unchanged from the [upstream repository][ADV].